Wrestling mask: Anatomy of the wrestling mask

 The original wrestling masks were often masks attached to a top that snapped in the groin making it very uncomfortable for the people wearing it.
 If the masks were not attached to the top, then they were made from uncomfortable material such as brushed pig skin, leather or suede.
 In the 1930s, a Mexican shoe maker called Antonio Martinez created a mask on request from Charro Aguayo that became the standard for wrestling masks created since then.
 The basic design consists of four pieces of fabric sewn together to create the basic shape that covers the entire head.
-The mask has openings for the eyes, nose and mouth with colorful trim around the open features, this trim is known as "Antifaz" in Spanish.
+The mask has openings for the eyes, nose and mouth with colorful trim around the open features, known as "Antifaz" in Spanish.
 The back of the mask is open with a "tongue" of fabric under laces to keep it tight enough to not come off accidentally during a match.
 The first variation in style came when the jaw and mouth area was removed from the mask to expose the skin.
 Other masks have solid material over the mouth, nose, eyes or all three, in the case of fabric covering the eyes a stretched fabric that is see through up-close is used.

-Originally being made from fabric masks have evolved and are now made from a variety of materials from cotton to nylon to various vinyl polymers in many different colours and patterns.
+Originally being made from fabric, masks have evolved and are now made from a variety of materials from cotton to nylon to various vinyl polymers in many different colours and patterns.
 Several additions have been made to the mask decorations over the years with the most prevalent and visually striking being foam horns and artificial hair attached to the mask.
 Mock ears are also commonly used, especially if the mask has an animal motif such as a tiger and other animals.